jasmeetverma/jasmeetverma/README.md

 - 👋 Hi, I’m @jasmeetverma
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning python...
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate onn...... anything??
+- 💞️ I’m looking to collaborate onn......
 - 📫 How to reach me, only by call, any social media.
 - ⚡ Fun fact: As people acquire more information and delve deeper into a subject, they often become more aware of the vastness of knowledge and the complexities of the world.